 History of the MPA Society

 As a patient in a day-care program, Lanny Beckman experienced an alienation and powerlessness that led to a general lack of faith in organized mental health services.
 Specifically, Lanny and several fellow outpatients found their day program inadequate since crises often arose on evenings and weekends when hospital staff were unavailable.
-Also it was against the rules for patients to have personal or even telephone contact with one another outside of the institution....
+Also, it was against the rules for patients to have personal or even telephone contact with one another outside of the institution.

-The suicides of two fellow patients, on weekends, prompted both a strong emotional response and the clandestine circulation of a patients' phone list.
+The suicides of two fellow patients, on weekends, prompted both a strong emotional response and the clandestine circulation of a patients’ phone list.
 As time passed, the group found more real support from their informal network than the therapy they received during the hospital hours.
 They decided to try to find other people who were dissatisfied with established psychiatric treatment.
 With the help of others, notably Barry Couil, and a sympathetic newspaper columnist, an open meeting was publicized.
-More than 75 people turned up, and out of their collective dissent and desire to provide services for themselves, MPA was born.
+More than 75 people turned up, and out of their collective dissent and desire to provide services for themselves, in 1971, MPA was born.

-One man offered the use of his house at low rent, and it was set up as a meeting place, 24 hr crisis center and 10 bed residence.
+One man offered the use of his house at low rent, and it was set up as a meeting place, 24 hr crisis centre and 10 bed residence.
 A grant from the graduating class of University of British Columbia, and various donations took care of the rent and furnishings initially.
 Funding was secured from the Company of Young Canadians for 2 nominal salaries, but much of the work was done by volunteers.
-Incorporation as a non-profit society with a constitution and a 5 member board sped up the move to a more stable financial situation.
+Incorporation as a non-profit society with a constitution and a 5-member board sped up the move to a more stable financial situation.
 The objectives of the society were established as:

 - To assist in the rehabilitation and promote the welfare of mental patients and former mental patients.

 - To establish and operate social, vocational, recreational, residential and emergency facilities.

 - To print, publish and distribute literature.